31 Oct – 1 Nov 2025, PRAGUE

 Media Innovation Summit

-This summit will be more than just an event – you can expect a gold mine of innovative ideas and insights about how to create journalism that is meaningful, user-driven, and future-ready.
+The summit was more than just an event – it was a gold mine of innovative ideas and insights about how to create journalism that is meaningful, user-driven, and future-ready.

 • Learn from peers who used design thinking to research, prototype, and test new approaches;